shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/stencil.md

     </table>
     <aside class="notes">
         <b>All the Angular decorators that you already know about have an equivalent with Stencil</b>
         <b>The only exception is the State decorator.
-State represente the internal state of the component and it is inspired by React</b>
+State represente the internal data of the component and it is inspired by React</b>
     </aside>
 </section>